Looking for more allergy support? We invite you to check out our private group!

-It took us many years, but we finally have a donut recipe for our food allergy house.
+It took us many years, but we finally have a dairy-free and egg-free donut recipe for our food allergy family.
 Three cheers for donuts!

-These are his birthday breakfast of choice year after year so you know these are scrumptious!
+This is his birthday breakfast of choice year after year so you know we are onto something.
+They are downright addicting!

-The excellent news is that if you don’t have a donut pan, you can easily make these in a muffin tin.
+The excellent news is that if you don’t have a donut pan (affiliate), you can easily make these in a muffin tin.
 That’s what our family used for quite awhile.
-Although, your kids will especially love having “real” donuts with holes at some point. 🙂
+Although, your kids will especially love having “real” donuts with holes at some point.
+Don’t hold out on them, mom!

 This recipe is adapted from 52 Kitchen Adventures.
 Enjoy!